European Mental Health Week, 19-25 2025

 "Voices from the Ground: Investing in Social Support for Mental Wellness" is a hybrid panel discussion organized by Afya Care Foundation during the European Mental Health Week 2025, under the […]

 Let’s CEE!
-A Youth-Led Movement for Mental Health Justice in Central and Eastern Europe
+A Youth-Led Movement for Youth Mental Health in Central and Eastern Europe – Launching Event

 Let’s CEE!
-A Youth-Led Movement for Mental Health Justice in Central and Eastern Europe
+A Youth-Led Movement for Youth Mental Health in Central and Eastern Europe – Launching Event

 Let’s CEE is a regional initiative aiming to spotlight and transform the mental health landscape for young people across Central and Eastern Europe (CEE).